sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO load an unmodified $wp_version for extension compatibility tests -- we got 5 reports already.

-TODO fix bug in Focus for new posts without an ID (bug in Gutenberg, also affected TSF's image uploader...)
-	-> marked with var_dump()
 TODO do not disconnect sites when the subscription expires, but downgrade them to free instead.
 Increase retry time incrementally by up to one a week?
 	do the var_dump()